onurgoker/messageSystem/README.md

 ``````

 ### Project Execution
-Type the following command in your project root directory.
+Type the following commands concurrently in your project's root directory.

 ``````
 php artisan serve
+npm run dev
 ``````

 Then check the 127.0.0.1:8000 on your browser!